 Lives and works in Southern Ontario, Canada.
+Born in Scotland.
 Spent over 20 years in the city of Toronto providing creative, production and technology consulting services to advertising, retail, publishing and technology businesses.
 Built a home and music studio outside the city in 2008.
 Currently providing document analysis, writing, research and technology to local groups, UN-NGOs and affiliated agencies.
+Just released his third CD of music available here

 This picture was taken by Paula, east of Blackstock.